fullstack-development/web3-roadmap/blockchain/ethereum.md

 * What is storage in the smart contract of the Ethereum network?
 * How is a transaction on the Bitcoin network different from a transaction on the Ethereum network?
 What are the fields (parts)?
 * What is a check, aka receipt?
+* What is explorer?
+How interact with smart-contract in explorer?
+* What is abi?
+Where you can find it?
+*